mariemv/az-bicep-hackaton/DAY1/full-script.md

 az bicep decompile --file {FILE}.json
 ```

-However, the Bicep file might need revisions to be optimal.
+However, the Bicep file might need some revisions to be optimal - but it still gives us a good place to start instead of coding everything from scratch again.

 ## Virtual Machine :